narteche/QBDef/README.md

 python3 QBDef.py my_def.txt values.txt -QCIR
 ```

-outputs the QCIR format instance on terminal.
+outputs the QCIR format instance on a terminal.

 The possible options are: